eddyzow/PomodoroTimer/README.md

 I decided to use a TFT LCD screen because I've never done any hardware work with displays nor have I done any work with SPI communication devices.
 This is the first of those for me!

 Behold PomodoroTimer!
 A simple pomodoro timer with time adjustment function, swap between modes (normal, extended break, 52/17), and alarm.
 Powered by an Arduino Nano and contains minimalistic controls: just three momentary pushbutton switches and an EC11 rotary encoder on the side.
 Timer is shown through a 4.0" TFT LCD screen.
 Custom firmware written in Arduino.

+The case is slightly angled to present the buttons to the user in an ergonomic fashion.
 The entire design was created in Onshape CAD!
 Created for Hack Club's Highway program.

 # Design Photos